paircolumbus/paircolumbus.github.io/index.md

 ## Welcome
 ![img](http://i.imgur.com/OmBFBDK.jpg)

+We also function as the local chapter of [NodeSchool](http://nodeschool.io).
+Check our [schedule](/schedule) to find out when our next NodeSchool session is happening.

 Please bring your own laptop to work on.
 We'll help you set up your environment so you can get started!
 Breakfast snacks like bagels and fruit are provided.

 - [New Members: Start Here](/getting_started/)